emtee40/adebar-wiki/Configuration.md

       decided to give you the change to switch it off :)
     * `MK_DEVICEINFO_STATUS`: Device status details, such as battery status
     * `MK_PARTINFO`: Include details on storage partitions
+    * `MK_RADIO`: Show details on the "mobile radio" (SIM etc)?
+You'll want to turn this off e.g. for your WiFi-only tablet.

 ### UserApp specifics
 When an app is installed, Android records the „installer“ together with other